olin/studentgovernment/bylaws.md

 When discussion has concluded, the President calls for a vote on the amendment.
 Per the Student Government Constitution, approval of 75% of the voting members of the Student Government is required to pass the amendment.
-The Vice President for Communications sends an announcement detailing any changes to the By-Laws and describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.
+The Vice President for Communications sends an announcement detailing any changes to the Bylaws and describing the outcome of the meeting to the entire Student Body within 24 hours of the close of the meeting.

 #### Section 3.
 Referendum.

-If working through the Student Government yields no result, any member of the Student Body may propose an amendment to either the Constitution or the By-Laws and bypass approval of the Student Government by presenting to the President of the Student Government the amendment in written form accompanied by the supporting signatures of at least 10% of the Student Body.
+If working through the Student Government yields no result, any member of the Student Body may propose an amendment to either the Constitution or the Bylaws and bypass approval of the Student Government by presenting to the President of the Student Government the amendment in written form accompanied by the supporting signatures of at least 10% of the Student Body.